dgaydukov/cert-aws/sa/files/sa.md

 * you must ensure that some tasks assigned only once, and tracked all the way down So of course you can reinvent the wheel, but it's better to use ready solutions like SWF.

-###### Data Pipeline
-DP - ETL tool that simplify data movement/processing in aws, integrates with on-premise and cloud-based storage systems.
-You can transfer data between RDS/S3/EMR/DynamoDB.
-Pipeline - runs activities (common tasks) on data nodes.
-Data node - location where pipeline reads data or where it writes data.
-Example of Activity (work to be done), you can schedule time when to run, like once a day:
-* export of dynamoDB to s3 & export from s3 to dynamoDB (DP would launch transient EMR cluster on each run to execute export)
-* just run transient EMR cluster
-* rds to s3 export, s3 to rds export, rds to redshift (`RedshiftCopyActivity`), s3 to redshift (DP would launch ec2 on each run to execute export)
-Don't confuse:
-* data pipeline - for automated batch jobs, without human interaction (like run bash script every day at 12)
-* step functions or SWF - when you need human interaction

-###### ElasticSearch & CloudSearch
-ES - open source search service, it's usually a part of ELK stack.
-You store data on ebs that attached to ES nodes.
-CS - search service like ElasticSearch, but aws proprietary development.
-With CS you can search txt/json/pdf/html/cvs/xls documents (so you can use it to search for scanned pdf documents too).
-You should store your data in s3 and then use CS to search this textual data.
-CS can use s3/DynamoDB, ES - only ebs.
-ES has 2 types of nodes:
-* data nodes - nodes that upload data to ebs and search data
-* master nodes - increase cluster stability by performing cluster management tasks.
-For prod you should use 3 master nodes.
-ELK stack consists of 3 parts:
-* ElasticSearch - log searching
-* LogStash - log collection from ec2 to ElasticSearch cluster
-* Kibana - data visualization tool (visualize data from ElasticSearch) Fluentd vs LogStash:
-* has internal in-memory system, so no need for additional tools like redis / internal queue limited to 20 events, so it needs redis to work normally
-* uses standard built-in parsers (JSON, regex, csv) / use external plugins to parse log
-* Logs are directly shipped from STDOUT without requiring an extra log file / need extra plugin to extract logs from docker
-* for kuber it's better to use Fluentd, due to its built-in Docker logging driver and parser

-###### SageMaker
-It's managed service, running JN, that provides ability to build, train, and deploy ML models quickly.
-SageMaker has 15 built-in ML algorithms, but you can also use your own.
-JN (Jupyter Notebook) - interactive computing environment, single document where you can run code, display the output, and also add explanations, formulas, charts.

-###### Lake Formation
-DL (Data Lake) - scalable central repository of large quantities and varieties of data, both structured and unstructured.
-There are 2 steps:
-* ingesting and cataloging data from a variety of sources
-* data is enriched, combined, and cleaned before analysis You can use dms to convert db into s3 and replace read replica with data lake.
-You can also export RDS snapshot into s3 in parquet format.
-But if you have many updates you should use Redshift/Hive
-LF (Lake Formation) - integrated data lake service where you ingest/clean/catalog/transform/secure your data and make it available for analysis and ML.
-LF provides you single console to ingest you data and then use other aws services like ML/EMR/RedShift to transform and query your data.
-FindMatches ML Transform - solves 2 problems:
-* Data Deduplication - identify conceptually the same data using fuzzy logic (it's easy remove duplicates when you have some key like productSKU, but if not you should employ some logic to do this)
-* Record Linkage - join 2 databases using fuzzy join (again it's easy to join by some key, but if you don't have such a key you should employ some logic to do this)
-LF discover all available sources s3/RDS/on-premise db/CloudTrail, ingest it and transform into s3 in data formats for optimized performance and cost.
-LF also manages granular access to your s3 bucket, and can give access to it to all other data analytics services (so you have central place to manage all access).
-Hadoop Data Formats:
-* Avro - row-based data format, data schema is stored as JSON.
-* ORC - columnar data format highly optimized for reading, writing, and processing data in Hive.
-Files are made of stripes of data where each stripe contains index, row data, and footer.
-* Parquet - columnar data format, files consist of row groups, header, and footer.
-Specialized in efficiently storing and processing nested data types.

 ###### Application Discovery Service
 ADS collects and presents data about running apps and help understand the configuration, usage, and behavior of them for migration purposes.
 With data collected by this service you can perform a TCO (Total Cost of Ownership) and calculate is it reasonable to migrate to cloud.